Pigeon Pose

 Losing hip position during the Pigeon Pose shifts the loading pattern away from your Gluteus maximus and can compress your lower back.
 Stay planted and let your Gluteus maximus do the work.

-Forcing depth too quickly.
+Forcing depth too quickly before tissues are ready.

 Isometric holds like the Pigeon Pose build strength at specific joint angles.
 This mistake changes the angle and reduces how hard your Gluteus maximus has to work.
 Lock into position and hold it.